 Chargers Turn It Back On

-The Chargers scored the first 24 points of the game and the final 17 points, which was more than enough to counter the 22 straight points scored by the Bengals in the middle.
+The Chargers displayed dominance by scoring the first 24 points of the game and closing it out with the final 17 points.
+These scoring runs proved more than sufficient to counter the Bengals’ streak of 22 consecutive points scored during the middle of the game.

 Coming Up For Both Teams

 The Chargers have a relatively easy game with the Giants next, but then they host the Chiefs.
 If L.A. has designs on winning the division, that Thursday night game on December 16 will be a must-win.

 The Bengals, are hosting the 49ers next.
 Then it’s a trip to Denver and a huge game the day after Christmas at home against the Ravens.
 Cincinnati is currently a game behind the Ravens in the division, but they did win in Baltimore earlier this season, and another win on December 26 would give them the tiebreaker edge.

 Important for that game, and the games leading up to it is the health of Burrow and his hand.
 He says that he doesn’t envision his pinkie hurting any worse than it did on Sunday, so he doesn’t expect to miss any time.

 For independent bookmakers taking bets on the Bengals, the Chargers, and the NFL and getting ready for an expanded postseason with 14 NFL teams, now is the time to partner with a top pay-per-head provider like PowerPayPerHead.com.